 This is where business educators must start making the change.
 If cases continue principally to feature male leaders, if programmes and courses continue to be largely designed for a majority male audience, and if our leaders and professors continue to ignore the insidious nature of unconscious bias, change will be slow at best.
 In our Academy of Management article, Ms Trust: Gender, Networks and Trust – Implications for Management & Education, we provide evidence that female MBA students skew more to men when engaged in activities requiring greater trust.
 If our programmes are to transform organisations over time to more gender-balanced institutions, this pattern of behaviour should be explicitly addressed.

-We need to further develop our female students’ ,abilities to collaborate, encourage and empower one another in stressful, risky environments.
-Consideration should be given to offering women only courses that can support this objective.
+We need to further develop our female students’, abilities to collaborate, encourage and empower one another in stressful, risky environments.
+Consideration should be given to offering women-only courses that can support this objective.
 At the Rotterdam School of Management, the Kilimanjaro leadership elective was designed with this in mind—a women-only elective that was part of a larger portfolio of education and research initiatives oriented to developing greater gender equality on the programme and, subsequently, in broader society.

 Finally, business school leadership needs to address the challenge of role models.
 Role models play an extremely important function and have a positive impact on how people view their own abilities.
 Sadly, female role models are far too scarce in business education.

-This was brought home to us when a senior faculty member asked why the majority of faculty teaching on the Erasmus Centre for Women and Organisations programmes where female and whether this was positive.
+This was brought home to us when a senior faculty member asked why the majority of faculty teaching on the Erasmus Centre for Women and Organisations programmes were female and whether this was positive.

 What strange questions?
 Particularly when you consider the extent to which we have avoided asking questions like: why do we have such a dominance of men teaching at business schools?
 Is this a good thing?